-While responsibility for GDI Property Group's financial accounts rest with the Board, it has established an Audit, Risk and Compliance Committee as an efficient and effective mechanism to oversee the corporate reporting process.
+While responsibility for GDI's financial accounts rest with the Board, it has established an Audit, Risk and Compliance Committee as an efficient and effective mechanism to oversee the corporate reporting process.
 The responsibilities, roles, composition and structure of the Audit, Risk and Compliance Committee are set out in its charter and include:

-- oversight of the integrity of GDI Property Group's financial reporting; - oversight of the effectiveness of GDI Property Group's risk management and internal controls; - oversight of GDI Property Group's systems and procedures for compliance with applicable legal and regulatory requirements; - monitoring the extent of compliance with GDI Property Trust's Compliance Plan; - reporting any breaches of the Corporations Act or GDI Property Trust's Constitution; - assessing the adequateness of the Compliance Plan; and - reporting to the Board.
+- oversight of the integrity of GDI's financial reporting; - oversight of the effectiveness of GDI's risk management and internal controls; - oversight of GDI's systems and procedures for compliance with applicable legal and regulatory requirements; - monitoring the extent of compliance with GDI Property Trust's Compliance Plan; - reporting any breaches of the Corporations Act or GDI Property Trust's Constitution; - assessing the adequateness of the Compliance Plan; and - reporting to the Board.

 The charter includes information on the procedures for selection and appointment of the external auditor and for the rotation of external audit engagement partners.
 Details of the risk monitoring duties of the Audit, Risk and Compliance Committee are set out in Principle 7 below.
-A copy of the Audit, Risk and Compliance Committee Charter is available on GDI Property Group's website.
+A copy of the Audit, Risk and Compliance Committee Charter is available on GDI's website.

-The Audit, Risk and Compliance Committee consists of three non-executive directors, two of which are independent, with the chair being one of those independent directors who is not the Chair of the Board.
-All members of the Audit, Risk and Compliance Committee are financially literate and understand GDI Property Group's business.
-The names of the members of the Audit, Risk and Compliance Committee are provided in Principle 2 above and their qualifications are as described on GDI Property Group's website.
+The Audit, Risk and Compliance Committee consists of three independent non-executive directors, with a Chair who is not the Chair of the Board.
+All members of the Audit, Risk and Compliance Committee are financially literate and understand GDI's business.
+The names of the members of the Audit, Risk and Compliance Committee are provided in Principle 2 above and their qualifications are as described on GDI's website.

 The Audit, Risk and Compliance Committee meets at least quarterly, including with external auditors at least twice each year (and more frequently if required) to review the adequacy of existing external audit arrangements and the scope of the audit.
 The external auditors will have a direct line of communication at any time to either the Chair of the Audit, Risk and Compliance Committee or the Chair of the Board.
 The chair will report the activities of the Audit, Risk and Compliance Committee to the Board after each meeting.
-The external auditors, GDI Property Group's Managing Director, the Risk Manager and Chief Financial Officer will be invited to attend Audit, Risk and Compliance Committee meetings at the discretion of the Committee.
+The external auditors, GDI's Managing Director, the Risk Manager and Chief Financial Officer will be invited to attend Audit, Risk and Compliance Committee meetings at the discretion of the Committee.
 The external auditor also attends the AGM.

-Prior to approving GDI Property Group's financial statements at half and year end, the Board receives a declaration from the Managing Director and Chief Financial Officer that, in their opinion, the financial records of GDI Property Group have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of GDI Property Group and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Prior to approving GDI's financial statements at half and year end, the Board receives a declaration from the Managing Director and Chief Financial Officer that, in their opinion, the financial records of GDI have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of GDI, and that the opinion has been formed on the basis of a sound system of risk management and internal control, which is operating effectively.